lokalise/i18n-ally-jetbrains-docs/source-code/php.md

 Initial placeholder names are determined automatically based on a respective variable, constant, function, or method.

-### `%domain%`
+### `%namespace%`

-Domain (could be called a "namespace") usually means a part of language file path from where translations would be searched for.
-The default domain is usually `messages`, but could be changed by specifying different first domain in [the Symfony language file](/configure-language-files/symfony).
+Namespace (called 'domain' in Symfony) usually means a part of language file path from where translations would be searched for.
+The default namespace is usually `messages`, but could be changed by specifying different first namespace in [the Symfony language file](/configure-language-files/symfony).

 ## Supported language constructs